rohit-m14/DocuStruct/README.md

 ---

-## License

-Add a LICENSE file (e.g., MIT) to make the repository open-source-friendly.
-If you want, I can add a recommended `LICENSE` file for you.

----

 If you'd like, I can write this `README.md` into the project folder and also create a `.gitignore` tailored for Python/Streamlit projects.
 Would you like me to write those files now?